tleach/java-driver/changelog/README.md

 - [bug] JAVA-1351: Include Custom Payload in Request.copy.
 - [bug] JAVA-1346: Reset heartbeat only on client reads (not writes).
 - [improvement] JAVA-866: Support tuple notation in QueryBuilder.eq/in.
+- [improvement] JAVA-1357: Document that getReplicas only returns replicas of the last token in range.

 ### 3.0.5